MCPExplorer

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with parameter 'slug' described as 'Server slug'.
-The description does not add extra meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema description coverage is 100% (the only parameter 'slug' is described as 'Server slug').
+The description does not add further meaning to the parameter, such as format, examples, or how it is used.
+The baseline score of 3 is appropriate since the schema already defines the parameter adequately.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.